danych2/napptilus/README.md

 ```
 npm run cypress
 ```
+Once the cypress app opens, click `E2E Testing` and then select the browser of your choice (so far the website has mostly been tested on Chrome).
+Click `Start E2E testing` to launch the browser.
+Once there select the script `napptilus.cy.js` to run the tests.

 #### Production mode
 To run the application in production mode, first build the app:
 ```